AllanHasegawa/PassosDoImpeachment-app/README.md

 [![Play Link](http://steverichey.github.io/google-play-badge-svg/img/en_get.svg)](https://play.google.com/store/apps/details?id=com.hasegawa.diapp)

 A *full* **demo** Android app showcasing data syncing with a RESTful server.
-Android [SyncAdapter](http://developer.android.com/training/sync-adapters/creating-sync-adapter.html) is used to trigger the fetch of the data using Retrofit.
+Android [SyncAdapter](http://developer.android.com/training/sync-adapters/creating-sync-adapter.html) is used to schedule the appropriate time to sync the data, a process done with Retrofit.
 StorIO caches the data for offline usage.
 To keep devices up-to-date, the server issues GCM messages to the client when things changes.
 Kotlin and RxJava makes everything beautiful.

 In short, the following awesome projects were used: